 This is part of the reason why Lacan thinks love is always mutual and will inevitably be returned (some analysts contests this claim).
 Not only does Lacan argue that the experience of love does not fully emerge until the lover unconsciously recognizes that love is also emerging within the beloved; at the fundamental level, the declaration of love functions as a form of demand which reveals to the beloved as the desire of the Other.
 All declaration of love is a demand for love to be returned.
 In order for the beloved to satisfy the desires of the other (i.e. the lover who declared love), love will be returned.

-Contrary to these examples, in a clinical setting, the analyst’s goal is to not desire the analysand to be like this or like that in the same way the Other would.
+Contrary to these examples, in a clinical setting, the analyst’s goal is to not desire the analysand to be like this or like that in the same way the everyday Other would.
 Rather, the analyst’s job is to give the analysand a chance to produce their own desires as the analyst attempts to reduce the effects of the Other’s impositions.
 After all, the subject’s desire is the Other’s desire.
-It is by reducing the effects of the Other where it could yield room for the analysand’s subjectivity to identify the truth of their desires (symptoms).
+It is by reducing the effects of the Other (but never eliminating) where it could yield room for the analysand’s subjectivity to identify the truth of their desires (symptoms), as they unconsciously recognize their own split subjectivity.
 This procedure is referred as the “ethical act of psychoanalysis”.
 It is not the analyst’s job to determine the analysand’s desires and what they should perceive as the truth of their desires (instead, the analyst guides them by following the crumbs of their unconscious as they free associate in an attempt to resolve their transference).
 In this sense, one can say that psychoanalysis is the practice of free speech par excellence.
 The analysand just sits there and speaks whatever comes to mind.

 However, just because it is the analyst’s job to give space for the analysand to desire does not mean that the analyst shouldn’t desire anything from the analysand.
 One of the first things that the analysand demands from the analyst during therapy is for the analyst’s love and care that they listen attentively to what they have to say.
 The reason is because speech is a demand for love; just like a baby’s cry.
 Analysts knows they cannot return this type of love—which is why they often speak as little as possible during analysis.
 The analyst must always be aware of their desires versus the desires from the analysand.
 What makes psychoanalysis different from other therapies is that the analyst must always try to find something to desire within the analysand.
-They must try to love and care about something in the analysand in order for psychoanalysis to take place (if this is the case, is the analyst an example of an unrequited lover who must love without expecting anything in return?).
+They must try to love and care about something in the analysand in order for psychoanalysis to take place.
 After all, how could there be successful psychoanalysis if the patient does not feel like they are being listened to and cared for by the other?

 Lacan once famously pointed out how the analyst’s job is to temporarily function as the analysand’s “right person” (their beloved, but without becoming it).
 The analyst is the placeholder of the analysand’s love and knowledge (object a; lack) that the analysand unconsciously projects onto as they free associate.
 By becoming the “right person”, the analyst hopes that the analysand can experience the metaphor of love in a new way which would make them stop repeating their symptoms.
 This is one of the reasons why you cannot psychoanalyze yourself.
 There must always be an analyst or person who functions as the placeholder of the analysand’s love and knowledge.
 As we begin to see, psychoanalysis doesn’t just take place within a clinical setting, it happens everywhere through our encounters of love.
 The experience of love is central to dissolving the analysand’s symptoms because it is what allows difference, interruptions, and new knowledge to emerge.
 The moment the analysand feels like the analyst does not listen or care about them is usually the moment psychoanalysis fails.